Testicular Torsion

 Diagnosis

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 This is often enough to make the diagnosis.

 Treatments